nspcc-dev/neo-go/docs/consensus.md

 This command will create and send appropriate transaction to the network and you should then wait for it to settle in a block.
 If all goes well it'll end with "HALT" state and your registration will be completed.
-You can make `getapplicationlog` RPC requests to see transaction status or `getnextblockvalidators` to see if your candidate was added.
+You can use `query tx` command to see transaction status or `getnextblockvalidators` to see if your candidate was added.

 ### Voting